Reckless Driving Causing Death Defense Attorney

-Prosecutor’s and police are often under tremendous pressure to criminal charge someone when there is a death in an auto accident.
-In most of these cases, the deceased family are understandably upset and want to feel that someone is responsible and being held accountable.
-Unfortunately, this pressure can result in someone being wrongfully charged or over charged.
+Prosecutors and police are often under tremendous pressure to criminal charge someone when there is a death in an auto accident.
+In most of these cases, the deceased family is understandably upset and wants to feel that someone is responsible and being held accountable.
+Unfortunately, this pressure can result in someone being wrongfully charged or overcharged.
 Sometimes, accidents are just accidents.
 When the prosecution has chosen to file criminal charges, the defendant will need the help of a highly experienced and respected defense lawyer to protect and defend them in court.

 What if I am not arrested, will I still be charged with Reckless Driving Causing Death?

 In almost every case, a suspect is not charged right away with Reckless Driving Causing Death.
 In these cases, the police will do an extensive investigation, interview witnesses, and obtain an accident reconstruction report from an expert.
 These investigations can take weeks or months before a charging decision is made.
 Retaining an expert defense lawyer as early as possible is your best defense to these charges, and hiring a lawyer on a pre-charge basis might make the difference in whether charges are ever issued.

 Is there a lesser offense to Reckless Driving Causing Death?

 Yes.
 Civil Infraction Causing Death is a lesser or lower offense than Reckless Driving Causing Death, which is a felony punishable by up to 15 years in prison.
 Civil Infraction Causing Death is a misdemeanor with a maximum sentence of up to 1 year in jail.
 Where a felony conviction generally results in jail time, most defendants convicted of the misdemeanor, Civil Infraction Causing Death, avoid jail or prison.